Gift Card Scams – “Sorry to bother you”

 How to protect yourself and your coworkers

-- Have an office policy on asking personal favors that involve a subordinate spending their own money (recommendation: don’t allow that).
+- Consider having an office policy on asking favors that involve employees spending their own money for the personal benefit of their supervisor

 - Repeat this discussion when you get new employees (or a new supervisor).